Visas

 Family Visas

-Partner Visas
+Partner Visa

 It can feel strange having to prove your relationship to the Department but unfortunately there is no way around this.
-These visas (onshore, offshore, fiance’/ prospective marriage visa) can have a really long waiting time so some people reduce their stress levels by appointing an agent who will be on the other side of the phone every time they need assurance.
+These visas (onshore, offshore, finance/ prospective marriage visa) have a really long waiting time so some people reduce their stress levels by appointing an agent who will be on the other side of the phone every time they need assurance.
 There is a trend where well lodged applications are fast tracked.
 We tell our clients we often get grants in 8 months but can’t guarantee this time frame.

-Child Visas
+Child Visa

-Child visas for those over the age of 18 are possible but require meticulous attention from a migration agent/lawyer.
+Child visas for those over the age of 18 are possible but require meticulous attention from a migration agent.
 There are age limits for most applicants so, if you have Aus PR or citizenship, and have a child that doesn’t, do not delay in getting your case assessed.

-Parent
+Parent Visa

-Remaining Relative
+Remaining Relative Visa

 We do not assist with offshore remaining relative applications.
 The waiting list is far too long for anyone to get their hopes up.
 There is an onshore option we can talk to you about.